ghaiklor/blog.ghaiklor.com/_posts/2015-11-08-how-i-optimised-sails-for-rest-api-using-yeoman.md

 ---
+title: How I optimised Sails for REST API using Yeoman
+excerpt: >-
+  We often face the problem of duplicating code at our work.
+I’ve faced the same when working with Sails and REST API.
+What if we could automate some workflows?
 categories:
   - Tools
 tags:
   - node.js
   - sails
   - javascript
   - rest
   - api
   - yeoman
   - scaffold
 header:
+  overlay_image: assets/uploads/2015-11-08/sails.jpg
   overlay_filter: 0.5
-  overlay_image: assets/uploads/2015-11-08/sails.jpg
   caption: Photo by Jeremy Bishop on Unsplash
   teaser: assets/uploads/2015-11-08/sails.jpg
-title: How I optimised Sails for REST API using Yeoman
-excerpt: We often face the problem of duplicating code at our work.
-I’ve faced the same when working with Sails and REST API.
-What if we could automate some workflows?
 ---

 _TL;DR_ If you are not interested in reading the post and want to see the results, check out my repository — [generator-sails-rest-api](https://github.com/ghaiklor/generator-sails-rest-api).